 Focus on Consciousness Development

-Interested in spiritual exploration?
-Check out the blended learning process.
-It is the process at the core of this model.
-It reflects what Joseph Campbell called the Hero’s Journey.
+Does the process of spiritual exploration interest you?
+Check out the blended learning process at the core of our teaching process.
+It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
-This helps others learn the knowledge for developing their path.